paul-trood/Portfolio-Mobile_app_recommendations/README.md

 We're data analysts for an app development company in the United States.
 Over the last five years we have established a respectably sized customer based, but there are still opportunities to grow our customer base and increase revenue.
 We want to develop a new app that is a stand-alone free version that our customers will enjoy.
 To generate revenue, we may employ in-app purchases or a subscription-based model.

-For reference the six most used app monetization strategies (for free apps) are:

-* App advertising
-* In-app purchases
-* Subscriptions
-* Selling merchandise
-* Sponsorships
-* Collecting and selling data

 To minimize risks and overhead, our strategy for an app idea has three steps: